vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 With two SMC controllers online, utilise [strip bay bars](../../../../client/towerstrips/#multiple-adcsmc-positions) to keep the **Taxi** and **Holding Point** strip bays organised.

 ### Departures
-With Coordinator online, aircraft will request pushback on the Coordinator frequency and be told to monitor the applicable SMC frequency when appropriate.
+With Coordinator online, aircraft will request pushback on the Coordinator frequency and be told to standby for the applicable SMC frequency when appropriate.
 These pilots will be waiting for you to initiate contact with them.

-When workload (and holding point congestion) allows, issue pushback to the **bottom most** aircraft below the `MONITOR GROUND EAST` or `MONITOR GROUND WEST` bar (as appropriate) and move the strip to the **Pushback Bay**.
+When workload (and holding point congestion) allows, issue pushback to the **bottom most** aircraft below the `STANDBY FOR GROUND EAST` or `STANDBY FOR GROUND WEST` bar (as appropriate) and move the strip to the **Pushback Bay**.

 !!! warning "Important"
     It is preferable to hold aircraft on the bay (where they aren't blocking taxiways or burning their holding fuel) when congestion leads to blocked holding points.
 Issue pushback with enough lead time to prevent large gaps in the departure sequence.